PaudelDhirendra/SeepStudy/README.md

 ================

 #### Overview
 SpectralTrainFig is a graphical user interface that allows a user to select a folder of [EDF](http://en.wikipedia.org/wiki/European_Data_Format)/XML files to apply [spectral analysis](http://en.wikipedia.org/wiki/Spectral_estimation) to [electroencephlography signals (EEG)](http://en.wikipedia.org/wiki/Electroencephalography).
 The spectral analysis program includes a spectral threshold artifact detection scheme described in the [literature](http://www.ncbi.nlm.nih.gov/pubmed/16388912).
+And a template-subtraction based ECG artifact removal algorithm.
 SpectralTrainFig is a user friendly approach to the SpectralAnalysisClass function.
 The GUI versions allows a user to perform spectral or coherence analysis without having to do any programming.
 EXCEL and PowerPoint summaries are configured by user defined settings and specified spectral bands.
 Detail epoch by epoch and subject summaries are provided for both NREM and REM states.
 Additional details are described below.
 Output examples can be found in the [release section](https://github.com/DennisDean/SpectralTrainFig/releases).

 #### Getting Started
 Brief getting started guides are provided if you want to work with the [source code](https://github.com/DennisDean/SpectralTrainFig/blob/master/QuickStartSouceCode.md) or the easy to use [MATLAB App](https://github.com/DennisDean/SpectralTrainFig/blob/master/QuickStartNoSourceCode.md).